geppy/polymer-ie9-demo/README.md

 # Polymer IE9 Demo

 ## What this repo contains:
-A Polymer demo with polyfills for FormData and classList.
+A Polymer demo with polyfills for FormData, classList and matchMedia.

 ## Instructions:
 1. Clone this repo.